DIY Mini Mason Jar Salt and Pepper Shakers

 Line up the lettering on the center of the lid.
 I did mine by eye, but you can measure it if your really fussy.
 Once the patterns are centered tape them to the jar lids.

-Punching the Holes
+Punching the Salt and Pepper Shaker Holes

 Did you ever notice that salt shakers have less holes in the lids than the pepper ones?
 That’s because pepper flakes are a little bit larger than salt granuals.
 When punching the holes remember to place your pepper holes just a little bit closer together to give you a few more holes.

-Remove the lids from the mason jars.
+Remove the lids from the clear glass mason jars.
 Take a small nail and a hammer, lightly punch holes along the letters.
-Start by punching hole at the start and end of each letter.
+Start by punching a hole at the start and end of each letter.
 Then place the next hole halfway between those two points, and then fill in with the remaining holes.

-Simple Salt and Pepper Holder
+Simple Salt and Pepper Shaker Holder

 This little salt and pepper holder could not be simpler, but it added just the right amount of height for inside the basket and it visually pairs the salt and pepper shakers together as a set.